DigonIO/scheduler/doc/pages/examples/quick_start.rst

     <BLANKLINE>

-Unless |Scheduler| was given a limit on the execution count via the `max_exec` option, a call to the Scheduler instances :meth:`~scheduler.core.Scheduler.exec_jobs` function will execute every overdue job exactly once.
+Unless |Scheduler| was given a limit on the execution count via the `max_exec` option, a call to the Scheduler instances :py:meth:`~scheduler.core.Scheduler.exec_jobs` function will execute every overdue job exactly once.

 .. code-block:: pycon

     >>> sch.exec_jobs()  # doctest:+SKIP

-For cyclic execution of |Job|\ s, the :meth:`~scheduler.core.Scheduler.exec_jobs` function should be embedded in a loop of the host program:
+For cyclic execution of |Job|\ s, the :py:meth:`~scheduler.core.Scheduler.exec_jobs` function should be embedded in a loop of the host program:

 .. code-block:: pycon